Our mission is to connect the Pyruvate Kinase Deficiency community through treatment support, increased social awareness, and advocacy.

 Board of Directors

-Becky Herzog / Patient & Caregiver Outreach Director,
+Becky Herzog / Patient & Caregiver Outreach Director and Record Keeper,

 I’m a Montanan mom to sweet caring and strong 7 year old girl.
 She was diagnosed with PKD at 3 months old.
 Her PKD is on the more severe side.
 She is transfused every 3 weeks.
 I have had a great working relationship with my daughter’s medical team.
 I was a speaker on behalf of my daughter at the FDA, PKD Patient-Focused Drug Development Meeting in 2019, and am in multiple groups advocating for my daughter’s young voice.
 My main goal is to help new caregivers understand and communicate for their littles and educate people on PKD.